computational-imaging/GraphPDE/README.md

 pip install torch-geometric
 ```
 ## Solve Inverse Problem
 Dataset and pretrained model and validation samples can be download [here](https://drive.google.com/file/d/1FnOYE2TThb6QCgDIkaBw0CGQN7D0scbu/view?usp=sharing).
-Unzip and place model and data in the **data** folder.
+Unzip the data.zip folder in the root directory.

 Now you can solve invere problem with 2D wave equation with the following commands.
 ```